akto-api-security/tests-library/remediation/PASSWD_RESET_POISON_MIDDLEWARE.md

 ```
 ### Step 3: Implement Strong User Authentication
 Strong user authentication methods, such as multi-factor authentication or CAPTCHA on the password reset page, can further secure the endpoint.

-### Step 4: Regular Audit and Update
-It's crucial to regularly audit and update your application to address potential security issues.

-Remember, security is an ongoing process and needs continuous effort and update.